eddiecylin/Learning-analytics/7. NLP:Text-Mining-Class-Notes/README.md

 ```
 ![text-cloud](https://github.com/eddiecylin/data-analytics/blob/master/7.%20NLP:Text-Mining-Class-Notes/text-cloud.png)

 - like lots of text mining analyses, this is fun to look at but not really telling us much.
-The words in the text cloud simply replect what is taught in this class.
+The words in the text cloud simply reflect what is taught in this class.

 #### merge `D1_clean` with D2 week-topic
 ```{r}